 If you’re looking for hardy yet high-performing USB flash storage with huge capacity, look no further than the excellent Sandisk Extreme Pro.Buy on Amazon

 There’s no lack of variety in the USB flash drive market in 2021.
 From the security of a fingerprint scanner to massive capacities for storing and sharing all of your pics and video footage, USB flash storage provides an unbeatable mix of portability, versatility, and transfer speed at very affordable prices.

-Cloud storage might be the way of the future, but there’s plenty of life in flash drives yet!
+Cloud storage might be the way of the future, but there’s plenty of life left in flash drives yet!

 Main image via EsaRiutta, product images via Amazon